Zhenxin-Zhang/PyControl-on-Chrome/README.md

-## see our PyControl on Chrome in action:
+## See our PyControl on Chrome in action:

 https://www.youtube.com/watch?v=KdxDoM9G2UY&ab_channel=Shrimpo